 Dealing with the chronic pain of PsA may cause fatigue.
 It adds to mental stress, as a person needs to take it into account when planning and carrying out daily tasks.
 Tiredness can also worsen the feeling of pain.

 Some medications to manage pain and other aspects of PsA can cause drowsiness and fatigue.

-Those drugs that do not cause fatigue directly might disrupt nighttime sleep cycles, leading to a person experiencing daytime drowsiness.
+Those drugs that do not cause fatigue directly might disrupt their sleep cycles, leading to a person experiencing drowsiness while awake.

-Pain that worsens before or during a PsA flare is likely due to PsA, but other conditions can occur alongside PsA that also cause pain.
+Pain that worsens before or during a PsA flare is likely due to PsA-related inflammation.

 These conditions include: